23 Sensory receptors

 Tonic and Phasic Receptors

 Tonic and phasic receptors are two fundamental types of sensory receptors that play distinct roles in the perception and processing of sensory information.
 Tonic receptors are characterized by a sustained response to a constant stimulus, providing continuous information about the presence and intensity of a stimulus over time.
 Examples include proprioceptors, which inform the brain about the position and tension of muscles.
 Tonic receptors are crucial for maintaining posture, muscle tone, and overall awareness of the body’s position in space.
 On the other hand, phasic receptors respond rapidly to changes in a stimulus but quickly adapt and reduce their firing rate if the stimulus remains constant.
+Sensory adaptation occurs when receptors become less responsive to a constant stimulus over time.
+This can involve molecular changes such as the desensitization of receptor proteins or alterations in downstream signaling pathways.
 This adaptation allows the nervous system to filter out constant and unchanging stimuli, focusing attention on novel or changing aspects of the environment.
 Examples of phasic receptors include those responsible for touch or pressure, aiding in the detection of variations in stimuli.
 The interplay between tonic and phasic receptors is essential for adaptive and efficient sensory processing, enabling organisms to respond to both dynamic and stable aspects of their surroundings while conserving neural resources.

 Structural Receptor Types